Exactpro/cordapp-harness/README.md

-# The Obligation CorDapp Sub-Project
+# An obligation sample CorDapp Runner

 ## From the original Readme